-6 Summary and discussion
+5 Summary and discussion

-1175 The unique ocean-atmosphere coupled climate model FOCI with interactive ozone chemistry and enhanced ocean resolution was used in this study to separate the effects of ozone recovery and increasing GHGs on the atmospheric and oceanic circulation in the SH during the twenty-first century, under the high emission scenario SSP5-8.5.
+The unique ocean-atmosphere coupled climate model FOCI with interactive ozone chemistry and enhanced a high resolution ocean resolution nest was used in this study to separate the effects of ozone recovery and increasing GHGs on the atmospheric and oceanic circulation in the SH during the twenty-first century, under the high emission scenario SSP5-8.5.
 A special emphasis was placed on the spatial patterns that characterize these effects.
-In addition, the combined effects of the two forcings were compared between the configuration of FOCI with interactive ozone chemistry and the configuration in which the CMIP6 ozone field consistent 1180 with the SSP5-8.5 pathway was prescribed.
-Our main findings are:
+In addition, the combined effects of the two forcings were compared between the configuration of FOCI with interactive ozone chemistry and the configuration in which the CMIP6 ozone field consistent with the SSP5-8.5 pathway was prescribed.